 Hi, I’m Tiffany — welcome to my one-bag travel blog.

+This blog is where I share the things I love most: carefully planned and efficient itineraries, running routes that allow you to explore new cities, packing lists that allow indefinite travel, and reflections on how to live well with less.
 Most of my trips are a mix of tight, active itineraries and low-key wandering, some mixing in full-time remote work, and some unplugged and fully on the move.
-I’m big on finding ways to move — especially through city runs that double as exploration, long nature runs to reset, and the occasional commute run just to shake things up.
+I’m also big on finding ways to be active while, whether through city runs that double as exploration or through minimal equipment (such as a jump rope) that packs well and gives you efficient workouts on the road.

 Shoot me a message if you want to chat about travel, minimalist packing, running, or anything in between — I’d love to hear!